 Bushnell PowerView Wide Angle Binoculars

 Need to see distant objects precisely and in detail.
 This is the Bushnell PowerView series binoculars ’forte.
 This line of binoculars is available in three different models, 10×50, 12×50, and 20×50.
-Different magnifications affect the best used for, but all 3 models are good value for money and in their price range they offer great viewing experience.
+Different magnifications give you the opportunity to choose the model that best suits your use, 20 times the power is best if you really want to take a close look, but that comes at the expense of the field of view and maybe a tripod is also there helpful for steady images.

 With powerful magnification, this range of user-friendly, functional yet affordable binoculars allows you to observe in great detail with an astonishingly wide field of view.

 - Large Field of View.
-The Bushnell PowerView Super High-Powered Surveillance Binoculars boast a wide field of view, 170-feet wide at 1,000 yards.
-Perfect for spying on hunting Game and other animals from afar.
+The Bushnell PowerView Super High-Powered Surveillance Binoculars boast a wide field of view, 170 feet wide at 1,000 yards.
+Perfect for searching the woods for game and other animals from afar.

 - BK-7 glass lens.
 Although made of the less expensive BK-7 glass, the lens will still work fine as it provides great light transmission and brightness.
 It also has multicoated Porro prisms for clear and crisp images with minimal color irregularities.